sambhugit/Music-Generator/README.md

 ![BFH Banner](https://trello-attachments.s3.amazonaws.com/542e9c6316504d5797afbfb9/542e9c6316504d5797afbfc1/39dee8d993841943b5723510ce663233/Frame_19.png)
 # Music-Generator
 Wanna get new songs to jam to ?
 Here's your virtual lyricist to help you.
 Just type in a few words and get lyrics of Manglish songs similar to those of singer Sithara.
-He's still learning so keep in mind that the words you enter are in the **Wordlist.txt** file.
+He's still learning, so keep in mind that the words you enter are in the **Wordlist.txt** file.
 Go crazy.

 ## Team members
 1. Sambhu Nampoothiri G [https://github.com/sambhugit]